 Cover bowl and let rest for 15 minutes.

+Lightly knead your dough and shape into a ball.
 Divide the dough and roll into 8 equal balls.
 On a cookie sheet dusted with semolina, place the balls of dough, sprinkle more semolina on the tops of the balls and cover with a clean towel.
 Let rest for 15 minutes.

-Using a rolling pin, roll out each ball on a flour-dusted surface to a â…› inch thickness (you can make them round our square or any shape you want).
+Using a rolling pin, roll out each ball on a flour-dusted surface to a 1/2 inch thickness (you can make them round our square or any shape you want).
 Move the flattened dough to a flour dusted surface and cover with a clean towel.
 Repeat until you have no dough left to roll.
-Cover the dough balls and let them rise for 90 minutes.
+Cover the dough balls and let them rise for 60-90 minutes.

 Repeat until you don't have any dough left.
 Serve with anything you want.
-You can have it with Avocado, cream cheese, honey or anything you love.
-It's a great sandwich bread.Â
+I would suggest butter, cream cheese, honey or jam.

 If you liked this recipe, please consider subscribing to our newsletter.
 We will send you a weekly notification to let you know all about our new recipes and more!